|

 Without the influence of

-expectation, we should be
+expectation, we should be entirely ignorant of every matter of fact beyond

-entirely ignorant of every matter of fact beyond what is immediately here in
+what is immediately here in the present.

-A man finding in a desert country the remains of
+A man finding in a desert country the

-pompous buildings would conclude the country had been cultivated by civilized
+the country had been cultivated by

-form such an inference.
+could never form such an

-Taught the events of former ages from history
+events of former ages from history

 we must peruse the original